T

 museum

-• Book tickets online in advance to skip the lines.
+• Book tickets online in advance to skip the queues.

-• Consider a guided tour to maximize your understanding of the art.
+• Consider a guided tour to appreciate the highlights.

 2. Midday